Oneiroid Psychosis

-Oneiroid Psychosis
+History

 Oneiroid Psychosis was formed in 1991 by Lars Hansen simply under the name Psychosis, changed to Oneiroid Psychosis shortly after as another band with the same name was already in existence.
 The addition of Oneiroid to the name came from reading through a medical dictionary:

 "I came across it in a medical dictionary as I was looking into different types of psychoses.
 It really seemed to fit the type of atmosphere and mood we were creating with our music.
 And In Greek mythology, the Oneiroi were the brothers or sons of Hypnos, the god of sleep.
 They were personifications of dreams-black-winged demons.
 It just fit so perfectly with what we’re creating..."

 Through a friend named Kevin Gayton, Lars and Leif got a tape to Tom Muschitz, who signed them to his label, Decibel Records.

 OP's first album, Stillbirth was released in 1995 by Decibel.
 In addition to several new songs and a hidden musical track unlike anything else the band has done, four songs from The Time Spent Dead demo were included on the album, two after being re-recorded entirely, and two after being remastered.
 Stillbirth was re-released on COP International in 2003.
+The album artwork is by Paul Nitsche.
 After Stillbirth, OP released two more CDs on Decibel in 1996: A single, called Assuage and the album Fantasies About Illness.
+"Assuage" was the only single released for the album, and in fact, the only single OP have ever released.
+CMJ ranked the album #23 on the Top 25 Dance albums in May 1997.
+The album artwork is by Paul Nitsche.

 After these two releases, however, Decibel moved to a new city, which resulted in a number of complications regarding the next album, Garden of Remembrance.
 OP was forced to separate from Decibel, but found a new home with Nilaihah Records.
 Garden of Remembrance features guest appearances by Kristy Venrick of The Azoic and Shikhee of Android Lust.